 About the Program

-The Affirmative Therapy with LGBT Clients courses are designed to address the knowledge gap of behavioral health professionals working with LGBT individuals, couples, and families.
-LGBT people are entering counseling requiring more episodes of care and experiencing greater behavioral health disparities than their heterosexual counterparts.
+The Affirmative Therapy with LGBTQ+ Clients courses are designed to address the knowledge gap of behavioral health professionals working with LGBT individuals, couples, and families.
+LGBTQ+ people are entering counseling requiring more episodes of care and experiencing greater behavioral health disparities than their heterosexual counterparts.
 Our program is constructed to:

 - review the most current understandings in the field;